View full guide »

 - Books and records

-Persons carrying on business in Canada must maintain books and records regarding their Canadian operations at a Canadian place of business — or otherwise make them available for audit by the CRA.
-Recent court decisions have confirmed the CRA’s ability to make wide requests for documents and information in the context of an audit.
-Failure to comply with such a request may result in the documents and information being inadmissible in the defence of an assessment for tax.
+Persons carrying on business in Canada must maintain books and records regarding their Canadian operations at a Canadian place of business - or otherwise make them available for audit by the CRA.
+Although the CRA's audit powers are not unlimited, the CRA has the power to make broad and probing requests for documents and information in the context of an audit.
+Failure to comply with such a request may lead the CRA to seek a compliance order from the Federal Court, and failing to comply with such an order may result in a conviction for contempt of court.
+As well, failing to supply requested documents and information may result in their being inadmissible in the defense of an assessment for tax.

 b.
 Taxable Canadian property